From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

+~ Rejection sampling has become a common practice for constructing LLM post-training datasets~\citep{77,83,85,86}.
+However, the difficulty of VD makes it challenging to sample a sufficient number of correct vulnerability reasoning traces from LLMs.
+As a result, existing VD work~\citep{57, 58} adopts rationalization, which injects vulnerability-related ground-truth information into the model input to guide it toward producing correct vulnerability analysis.
+Therefore, in this section, we compare and analyze the impact of the data curation methods (i.e., rejection sampling vs. rationalization) introduced in Section~\ref{sec:sft_data_curation} on the performance of SFT LLMs.

-~ Here, we compare and analyze the impact of the data curation methods (i.e., rejection sampling vs. rationalization) introduced in Section~\ref{sec:sft_data_curation} on the performance of models trained during the SFT stage.
-As shown in Figure~\ref{fig:pov_sft_data_curation}, the SFT LLM trained on the dataset curated via rejection sampling significantly outperforms the one trained via rationalization, achieving a relative F1 improvement of approximately 115.4\%.
-We observe that despite the test data consisting solely of target code, the rationalization-based SFT LLM suffers from hallucinations.
-Specifically, it memorizes external knowledge provided to the teacher model (e.g., specific CVE IDs) rather than learning to derive the vulnerability from the code itself.
+As shown in Figure~\ref{fig:pov_sft_data_curation}, the SFT LLM trained on the dataset curated via rejection sampling significantly outperforms the one trained via rationalization, achieving a relative P-Pass@1 improvement of 201.7\%.
+We observe that despite the test data consisting solely of raw code, the rationalization-based SFT LLM suffers from hallucinations.
+Specifically, it memorizes vulnerability knowledge learned during training, such as hallucinating CVE IDs or vulnerability types that are not actually present in the test input, rather than learning to derive the vulnerability from the code itself.
 This distribution shift between the teacher's privileged context and the student's restricted context leads to a failure in learning the underlying reasoning logic.

 To mitigate this issue, we exclude the reasoning content within the \texttt{<think>} tags generated by the teacher model while retaining the answers that do not contain ground-truth information.
-We then trained an additional non-reasoning LLM on this reprocessed SFT dataset.
-Figure~\ref{fig:pov_sft_data_curation} shows that while the non-reasoning LLM achieves a relative F1 increase of approximately 31.7\% compared to the reasoning one, its performance remains substantially lower than that of the SFT LLM trained on the rejection sampling dataset.
-These results indicate that the data leakage inherent in the rationalization method severely impairs the effective training of models during the SFT stage.
+We then train an additional non-reasoning LLM on this reprocessed SFT dataset.
+Figure~\ref{fig:pov_sft_data_curation} shows that while the non-reasoning LLM achieves a relative P-Pass@1 increase of 37.0\% compared to the reasoning one, its performance remains substantially lower than that of the SFT LLM trained on the rejection sampling dataset.
+These results indicate that the rationalization-based data curation method severely impairs the effective training of models during the SFT stage.
 A potential solution involves filtering information from rationalization-generated datasets (e.g., using an auxiliary LLM).
-In contrast, rejection sampling ensures high data quality, leading to superior performance.

-\subsection{RQ2: How does the extent of SFT influence the performance of models subsequently trained through preference optimization?}
+\subsection{RQ2: How does the extent of SFT influence the performance of VD LLMs subsequently trained through preference optimization?}